BehemothOz/eucalyptus-ex/README.md

 ## Templates
 _When creating a directory, you will be asked to select one of the prepared templates_

++ **Diamond Template** (contains _component_, _style_ and _index_ files)
-+ Diamond Template Contains files: component, style, and index Ruby Template
++ Ruby Template Contains files: component and index
-Contains files: component and index
-Sapphire Template
-Contains files: component and style
++ Sapphire Template Contains files: component and style
-Emerald Template
-Contains files: style and index
++ Emerald Template Contains files: style and index

 ## Configuration

 `eucalyptus.settings.useTypescript` - specify whether TypeScript should be used for UI component
 _Default: `true`_

-`eucalyptus.settings.styleFormat` - specify the style format for UI component;
+`eucalyptus.settings.styleFormat` - specify the style format for UI component
 _Available Options: `css`, `scss`, `less`_
 _Default: `scss`_